vishalnagda1/kvs-scripts/README.md

                 python tc-data.py https://no2udaipur.kvs.ac.in/ 3045701 10 1
                 ```

-5. Admission Number File Output:
+5. TC Number File Output:

-   - Both script will generate `admission-numbers.txt` file in the project directory.
-It contains all the admission number whose TCs are not yet issued or omitted to issue.
+   - Both script will generate `tc-numbers.txt` file in the project directory.
+It contains all the tc number whose TCs are not yet issued or omitted to issue.